Sulojan2027/Tic_Tac_Toe-A-python-game/README.md

 # Tic Tac Toe (Python)

 A simple **Tic Tac Toe** game implemented in Python.
 The game allows a human player to compete against a computer opponent.
+I created this for the "Cisco Python Essentials" course final project.

 ## Features
 - **Human vs Computer** gameplay.